Anthony Priddis: Bishop of Hereford

 Priddis was appointed the Bishop of Hereford in the Diocese of Hereford in March 2004.
 The appointment was the first time a bishop had been appointed by the Church of England following external advertising.
 He retired on 24 September 2013.

 In April 2007, Priddis was in the news as having vetoed the appointment of a gay youth officer who then brought Employment Tribunal proceedings against him claiming unlawful discrimination on the basis of sexual orientation.
 The youth officer was not in a sexual relationship but could not assure Priddis that he would remain celibate.
 The proceedings were successful and Priddis was found to have acted unlawfully by discriminating against the youth officer because of his sexuality.
 Although English law refers to "orientation", the EU interprets orientation to also include behaviour.
 The diocese failed to agree a settlement and in February 2008 was ordered by the Employment Tribunal to pay the youth worker over £47,000 in compensation.
 The Employment Tribunal also said that it expected Priddis to undergo equal opportunities training.
 Priddis was subsequently named "Bigot of the Year" by the gay equality group Stonewall.

-Priddis previously attracted attention in the media for ordaining a transsexual woman to the priesthood in 2005, a decision that he defended against criticism from the Evangelical Alliance.
+Priddis previously attracted attention in the media for ordaining Sarah Jones, a transgender woman, to the priesthood in 2005, a decision that he defended against criticism from the Evangelical Alliance.